Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 **SLR** parsers use **FOLLOW sets** to decide reductions globally:
 	“If an item is complete (dot at end), reduce on everything in FOLLOW(A).”

+That’s coarse.
+It assumes every situation where `A → α·` can be reduced on all FOLLOW(A), even if some contexts wouldn’t allow it.